When Vijay Bhosale took Mumbai to the Ranji Trophy title

-A recap of the 1971 Mumbai vs Maharashtra epic summit clash which was the city’s batting stalwart’s last Ranji Trophy game
+A recap of the 1971 Mumbai versus Maharashtra epic summit clash which was the city's batting stalwarts last Ranji Trophy game.
+He along with Rege and Sampath contributed to the local team's triumph

 Vijay Bhosale has no time to watch the ongoing Mumbai vs Maharashtra Ranji Trophy quarter-final on television.
 He is busy preparing for his Sunday morning departure to Auckland, New Zealand where his son Sangram has settled down.